What's New In CDH 5 Beta Releases

 Apache Spark (incubating)

 Spark is a fast, general engine for large-scale data processing.
-For installation and configuration instructions, see Spark Installation.
+For installation and configuration instructions, see Setting Up Apache Spark Using the Command Line.

 Sqoop 2 has been upgraded from version 1.99.2 to 1.99.3.